scitokens/nginx-scitokens/README.md

 * The directory structure
 * Permissions that should be tested (read/write)

 But, if you used the default configuration above (which would leave your server open to read or write from anyone), then you can test it with a [provided script](test/test_http.py).
-You will have to edit the script, near the top, with some values that pertain to your server.
-You should only have to edit the hostname.
+It will test both the read and write capabilities of the test setup.

-Also, you will need to create a few directories in order for the test script to work.
+You will need to create a few directories in order for the test script to work.
 First, create the `www` directory under `data`.

     sudo mkdir -p data/www/protected